-Please note: The Web Connector is only available in our Classic Proposal Editor.
+Please note: The Web Connector is only available on our Professional and Scale plans, and is only supported in the Classic Proposal Editor.

 Services can be embedded to your website using the Web Connector to assist in generating leads, replacing the need for a 'contact us' form where prospects would normally enter their contact details.

 If you wish to plug in the web connector tool to your website (e.g. Wordpress, Squarespace), we recommend designing a page on your website displaying your packages and pricing with buttons or links to select a package/service which will open up the web connector.

 This video will show you how to connect up the Web Connector using the Squarespace platform as an example.

 The same principles will apply when using other platforms to connect the Web Connector.
 For a step by step tutorial, read on below!

 1. Log into your Ignition account, go into Library, then into Services.